daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

+### The highlights must be distinguishable

+Whether reading visually, with read aloud or a screen reader, highlights must be distinguishable from the content that is not highlighted.

-#### The user must be able to hide highlights
+#### The user should be able to hide highlights

+Whether reading visually, with read aloud or a screen reader, the
-The user must be able to hide or show highlights at any time.
-This functionality should also be accessible to screen reader users, allowing them to read or navigate the text without interference from visual highlights while maintaining the ability to restore them when needed.
+user must be able to hide or show highlights.
+The user
+must be able to read or navigate the text without interference while maintaining the ability to restore them when needed.

 Priority: Must-have

 #### The user must be able to change the color or category of highlights

-The application must allow users to assign different colors or styles to highlights for categorization or emphasis.
+The application must allow users to assign different colors or
+tags for categorization or emphasis.
 Both visually and through a screen reader, users must be able to distinguish between types of highlights to support study, reference, or personal organization.